 Information provided by the State of Texas concerning registered sex offenders may be obtained through the web site that is maintained by the TSTC Webmaster.
 Additional information relating to state- or federally-mandated public information requirements is also available on that web site.

 Student Success

-The SOS Office provides several programs designed to aid qualifying students (special populations) in reaching their true potential at Texas State Technical College West Texas.
+The SOS Office (part of the Counseling and Testing Office) provides several programs designed to aid qualifying students (special populations) in reaching their true potential at Texas State Technical College West Texas.

 Services available: